Lawn Care For Beginners (in 13 Easy Steps)

 Red rake propped on bench beside pile of leaves

 As the leaves pile up in your yard, it’s tempting to ignore them, but a thick layer of leaves on the lawn isn’t good for your grass.
+You should remove leaves from your lawn every few days in the fall, but remove them more frequently if the layer of leaves is wet or suffocating your grass.
 Here’s why:

 • A thick mat of leaves, especially if they are wet, will invite pests and diseases.